djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 > of so called inclusive costs, that is, where the cost of each function
 > includes the costs of all functions it called, directly or indirectly.

-Where "cost" means that the application spends a lot of processing time executing that function.
+Where "cost" is the amount of processing time spent executing that function.

 By analysing this callgraph, we can find good spots to direct our attentions when optimising the program.
 If we can optimise a function that has a high cost we can optimise the result of our work - as opposed to wasting time optimising a function that contributes very little to the overall cost of the program.

+We'll have a look at an example to make it clearer what this means - and how it can benefit you.

 ## Running Callgrind

-To demonstrate the use of Callgrind, we'll analyse a commit of my project [Woud]({{< ref "woud">}}) created as a demonstration.
-I'll be using a Linux distribution (in this case arch) in this example, and will assume proficiency in the use thereof.
+To demonstrate the use of Callgrind, we'll analyse a commit of my project Woud created as a demonstration.
+It'll be useful to have read [the article I wrote on it]({{< ref "woud">}}) to follow along with the example.
+You can run the example on a Linux distribution of your choice, the use of Linux and the surrounding tools falls outside of the scope of this article.

+*Do note that there are more profilers than callgrind, and if you search the web you're likely to find one that suits your language and OS of choice - and the techniques discussed in this article will carry over.*

 You'll need to be set up with git, some sort of text editor, and c++ development tools (make, g++), dependencies for Woud (libSDL2, libSDL2_ttf), and of course